Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Important!

-Despite the welcome news, financial markets were spooked after data released on August 2nd revealed the US unemployment rate had increased above expectations to 4.3% in July.
+Financial markets were spooked after data released on August 2nd revealed the US unemployment rate had increased above expectations to 4.3% in July.

 Stock markets around the world fell sharply amid speculation the world's largest economy could slide into a recession.